 As you can see, these two points are unique to infants and younger children, and the stress of a divorce can prevent a parent from properly looking at all relevant angles.
 Get the guidance that you need to ensure your family’s continued well-being and talk to a qualified family law attorney at your earliest convenience

-At the Law Offices of James P. White, we take pride in our ability to counsel parents and anyone dealing with any type of family law issue in CA, whether it involves divorce, family law, and more.
+At the White Oak Law, we take pride in our ability to counsel parents and anyone dealing with any type of family law issue in CA, whether it involves divorce, family law, and more.
 Count on our experienced and compassionate attorneys and learn more about what we can do by calling us at 925-271-0999 today.